-We will consider here, seven men who received a definite call of God in the Word of God.
-In each example, there were certain characteristics that seem to have dominated their lives.
+We will consider seven men who received a definite call of God in the Word of God.
+In each example, certain characteristics seem to have dominated their lives.
 Some of them possessed all of the qualities that will be listed, but others only a few.
-There seems to have always been a dominant trait in each of them.
-It is our goal to show that if some or all of these same characteristics are present in an individual today, he may be a candidate for the call of God to service.
+A dominant trait seems to have been in each of them.
+Our goal is to show that if some or all of these same characteristics are present in an individual today, he or she may be a candidate for the call of God to service.

-1. Abraham => faith in God
+1. Abraham $\rightarrow$ Faith in God

 From his entrance onto the pages of the Bible until his exit, Abraham walked by faith.
-Many were the times that his faith was tested.
+His faith was tested many times.
 "For what saith the scripture?
-Abraham believed God, and it was accounted unto him for righteousness."
-(Romans 4:3) The writer of Hebrews speaks of the call of Abraham on this wise: "By faith Abraham, when he was called to go out . . . went out, not knowing whither he went."
-(Hebrews 11:8)
+Abraham believed God, and it was counted unto him for righteousness" (Romans 4:3).
+The writer of Hebrews also speaks of the call of Abraham: "By faith Abraham, when he was called to go out . . . went out, not knowing whither he went" (Hebrews 11:8).

-2. Moses => obedience to God
+2. Moses $\rightarrow$ Obedience to God

-When you look at the life of Moses, you see that he regularly received commandments from God and was quiet thorough with the carrying out of those orders.
-"Go tell Pharaoh...
-Go tell the children of Israel...
-Throw the rod on the ground...
-Stretch the rod out...
-Smite the rock...
-Gather the manna each day...
-Build a tabernacle... etc." And he obeyed the voice of the LORD.
+When you look at the life of Moses, you see that he regularly received commandments from God and was quite thorough carrying out of those orders.
+"Go tell Pharaoh . . .
+Go tell the children of Israel . . .
+Throw the rod on the ground . . .
+Stretch the rod out . . .
+Smite the rock . . .
+Gather the manna each day . . .
+Build a tabernacle . . .", and so forth.
+And he obeyed the voice of the Lord.